yetanalytics/dl4clj/README.md

 ## Artifacts

+NOT YET RELEASED, WILL HAPPEN TUESDAY, OCTOBER 17th

 dl4clj artifacts are released to Clojars.
 - this is an ALPHA version so you can play around with it in your own work
   - this is not perfect but will get the job done in many cases